m4opt/m4opt/docs/scenarios/ztf.rst

 ZTF Target Of Opportunity Follow-up Scenario
 ============================================

-This is a second draft at writing this up, with more of the bells and whistles
-|M4OPT| is gonna have compared to MUSHROOMS

 This is a target of opportunity search following up a GW localization map.
 Given a probability density skymap *w* in right ascension and declination, a model lightcurve *L* for the source that describes the expected time